-Here's my wanderlusty guide to the best online travel and cultural sites you can explore from the comfort of your couch or computer.
-Everyone can use a virtual vacation, am I right?
+Here’s my wanderlusty guide to the best online travel and cultural sites you can explore from the comfort of your couch or computer.
+Everyone can use a virtual vacation or an infusion of art, am I right?

 Lately, the farthest I seem to travel is from my desk to the fridge.
 I exchange coffee for wine as day merges with night.
 I only wear sweat pants.
 And I groan at the thought of cancelled and lost trips.
 I need my geographical cures.
 I’m a travel blogger who can’t travel right now.

 But I’ve also discovered that there’s a whole different world awaiting me — DIY armchair travel and culture.
 You can discover amazing cities in Europe (and the world) from the comfort of your couch, computer, or balcony.
 Preferably with a suitably chilled beverage.

 Armchair travel isn’t nearly as glamorous as the real thing, of course.
 Not many things are.
 But you can still wear your jammies and take your time admiring the goods without queues and crowds.

 The Best Online Travel and Culture Sites To Get Your Culture Fix and Treat Cabin Fever

 So, here’s my list of the very best travel and cultural things to experience virtually